foresterre/cargo-msrv/book/src/commands/find.md

 **`--release-source` source**

 Select the rust-releases source to use as the release index.
-Available options are `rust-changelog` and `rust-dist`.
-The first will parse the Rust changelog file to determine which Rust releases have been made, while the second will index the Rust S3 distribution bucket.
+Available options are `rust-changelog`, `rust-dist` and `offline`.
+The first will parse the Rust changelog file to determine which Rust releases have been made, the second will index the Rust S3 distribution bucket, and the third reads an index which is bundled with `cargo-msrv` itself, and therefore requires no network access.
+The bundled index is only up-to-date up to the moment the `cargo-msrv` binary was built.

 **`--path` directory-path**